apache/cloudstack-docs-rn/source/about.rst

 To support this feature, a new API, upgradeRouterTemplate, has been introduced.

-The detailed instruction is provided in the CloudStack 4.3 Beta Administration Guide.
+The detailed instruction is provided in the CloudStack 4.3 Administration Guide.
 See section 17.5.5.
-Enhanced Upgrade for Virtual Routers.
+Enhanced Upgrade for Virtual
+Routers.

 Service Monitoring Tool for Virtual Router